-Pam Rogerson, HR Director at ELAS Business Support says bullying in the workplace is when a person, or group of people, creates an intimidating or humiliating work environment for another with the intention of harming their dignity, safety and wellbeing.
+Pam Rogerson, HR Director at ELAS Business Support says bullying occurs when a person, or group of people, creates an intimidating or humiliating work environment for another with the intention of harming their dignity, safety and wellbeing.

-If you feel that you are a victim of bullying in the workplace HR Director Pam Rogerson advises taking the following steps:
+If you feel that you are a victim of bullying HR Director Pam Rogerson advises taking the following steps: